Dental internal marketing begets referrals by Howie Horrocks and Mark Dilatush.

 You are at a family Thanksgiving dinner that your mother-in-law has prepared.
 It’s a wonderful meal.
 You decide she deserves some kind of acknowledgment that goes beyond a mere “thank you.”

 So you reach into your pocket and pull out $300 and attempt to hand it to your mother-in-law.
 What is her reaction?
 She’s insulted.
 She thinks her daughter married a very strange person.
 You won’t be having dinner at her place next year that’s for sure.

 There is a difference between social norms and economic norms.
 Market or economic norms require a monetary exchange of some sort.
 Social norms do not.

 If you have a cordial relationship with a patient and ask that patient to recommend you to her family and friends she ordinarily will do just that whether she’s being bribed or not.
 But if you then later acknowledge her kindness with a modest gift that she didn’t know she would get then you keep the relationship on the social norm side instead of letting it slip over into an economic situation.

 If you fail to acknowledge a referring patient (“He didn’t even thank me for sending my neighbor”) then you’re in trouble with that patient.
 Yet if you acknowledge them with something that violates the social norm, you will confuse them and they may think you’re desperate.

 You don’t want to appear to be paying for referrals.
 That is illegal in most states.
 But a nice modest gift of appreciation is not paying for referrals.
 However, don’t advertise any kind of reward for patient recommendations.
 Only say thanks afterward.

 They refer, expecting nothing but a thank you note, and you surprise them with a nice little something.
 Just don’t make it about money.

-In summary: Tell your patients what you can do for them so they can benefit from your expertise.
+In summary: Use dental internal marketing to tell your patients what you can do for them so they can benefit from your expertise.
 They will also have something to tell their friends and family about what you do.